 172. Rules Committee

-(1) A committee (the “Rules Committee”) is established consisting of each judicial member, the non-judicial members for the time being specified under subsection (2) by the President and 2 persons appointed by the Minister who are not Tribunal members but have knowledge and experience that is relevant to matters that may be decided by the Tribunal.
+(1) A committee (the Rules Committee) is established consisting of each judicial member, the non-judicial members for the time being specified under subsection (2) by the President and 2 persons appointed by the Minister who are not Tribunal members but have knowledge and experience that is relevant to matters that may be decided by the Tribunal.

 (2) The President is to specify from time to time which non-judicial members are members of the Rules Committee.